-Responsibility: Planning Department

-Objective: See individual bullet points

-Time Frame: See individual bullet points
+Objective: See individual bullet points Time Frame: See individual bullet points available

-Funding Source: Tehama County General Fund, State and Federal funds as available
+Funding Source: Tehama County General Fund, State and Federal funds as

-HE-4.JSpecial Needs Households including Extremely Low-Income Households: The County will provide financial assistance, as budget allows, to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households to mitigate the risk of displacement and support housing stability.
+ME-4.J Special Needs Households including Extremely Low-Income Households: The County will proactively reach out to affordable housing developers at least once a year to identify development opportunities and opportunities to support funding applications by housing providers when applicable.
+The County shall apply for state and federal funding on behalf of housing providers when funding sources require public agency involvement.
+In addition, the County will provide financial assistance, as budget allows, to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households to mitigate the risk of displacement and support housing stability.
 The County, as noted in Program HE-4.G, will allow and implement development standards to support the development of single-room occupancy (SRO) units.
 The County will also expand regulatory incentives for the development of units affordable to extremely low-income households and encourage transitional and supportive housing, and other special housing arrangements to assist in housing for extremely low-income households.

 Responsibility: Board of Supervisors and Planning Department Objective: Assist in the development of at least five units affordable to extremely low-income households.
 Time Frame: Establish list of incentives by June 2026.
-Funding Source: Tehama County General Fund Budget
+Funding Source: ce: Tehama County General Fund Budget